OctopusDeploy/blog/blog/2019-09/write-your-own-powershell-dsc-module/index.md

  - powershell
 ---

 As you gain experience with PowerShell Desired State Configuration (DSC) you might encounter situations where the available modules don’t quite fit what you want to do.
-You could write your own [Script Resources](https://docs.microsoft.com/en-us/powershell/dsc/reference/resources/windows/scriptresource) but they don't scale well, passing parameters is difficult, and they do not provide a method for encryption, leaving passwords in clear text, however, you can write your own modules.
+You could write your own [Script Resources](https://docs.microsoft.com/en-us/powershell/dsc/reference/resources/windows/scriptresource), but they don't scale well, passing parameters is difficult, and they do not provide a method for encryption, leaving passwords in clear text, however, you can write your own DSC modules.

-## A Tool to help you write your module
+## A tool to help you write your module

 Writing your own module isn’t really that hard.
 The most difficult part is getting the files and folders in the correct locations, DSC is quite specific in what goes where.
-Microsoft recognizes that this can be quite frustrating and has developed a PowerShell module to help you get started, [xDscResourceDesigner](https://docs.microsoft.com/en-us/powershell/dsc/resources/authoringresourcemofdesigner).
-Using this module, you can easily define what properties your resource needs to have and it will generate the entire module structure for you, including the MOF schema file.
-If you’re a first timer, I highly suggest using this module, it could save you quite a bit of frustration (take it from this author).
+Microsoft recognizes that this can be quite frustrating and has developed [xDscResourceDesigner](https://docs.microsoft.com/en-us/powershell/dsc/resources/authoringresourcemofdesigner) a PowerShell module to help you get started.
+Using this module, you can easily define what properties your resource needs and it will generate the entire module structure for you, including the MOF schema file.
+If you’re a first-timer, I highly recommend using this module, it could save you quite a bit of frustration (take it from this author).

 ## Installing xDscResourceDesigner